 The Better Beehive Blog

-Planning isn’t sexy but it’s important
+Planning isn’t pretty but it’s important

 We were delighted to be included in The Cambridge Room event on 26 March, their first talk on ‘Let’s talk about the Beehive’ and grateful to know that our work has been recognised with comments on how helpful our website is and our considered contributions to the planning process.